forestdb/forestdb.org/models/2025-problang-metaphor.md

 ---
 layout: model
-title: Metaphor - Josh, Kayla, Lauren
+title: Metaphor with Varying Priors and Goals
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Josh, Kayla, Lauren*

 The puzzle we are addressing is: How do listeners make sense of metaphorical or figurative utterances, such as “John is a whale,” when those utterances are not literally true?